 Figure 9-1002x—EHT PPE Thresholds field format

-The NSS subfield contains an unsigned integer NSS that is used to indicate the scope of NSSn for the PPETx NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field 1  n  NSS + 1 ).
-The scope of RUb for the PPETx NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field is given by the RU Index Bitmask subfield
+The NSSx subfield contains an unsigned integer NSSx that is used to indicate the scope of NSSn for the PPET20/16 NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field 1  n  NSSx + 1 ).
+The scope of RUb for the PPET20/16 NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field is given by the RU Index Bitmask subfield.

-The RU Index Bitmask subfield contains a bitmask that indicates whether the PPE Thresholds Info field contains PPETx and PPET8 subfields for the five possible RU allocation indices indicated in Figure 9-401n (RU allocation index).
-The PPETx and PPET8 subfields for RU allocation index k are present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 4 + k of the EHT PPE Thresholds field) is 1.
-For example, if B0 of the RU Index Bitmask subfield (B4 of the EHT PPE Thresholds field) is 1, the PPETx and PPET8 subfields are present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0 (242-tone RU).
-If B0 of the RU Index Bitmask subfield is 0, the PPETx and PPET8 subfields are not present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0.
+The RU Index Bitmask subfield contains a bitmask that indicates whether the PPE Thresholds Info field contains PPET20/8 and PPET8 subfields for the five possible RU allocation indices indicated in Table 9-401n (RU allocation index).
+The PPET20/16 and PPET8 subfields for RU allocation index k are present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 4 + k of the EHT PPE Thresholds field) is 1.
+For example, if B0 of the RU Index Bitmask subfield (B4 of the EHT PPE Thresholds field) is 1, the PPET20/16 and PPET8 subfields are present in the PPE Thresholds Info field for the RU allocation size corresponding to the RU allocation index 0 (242-tone RU).
+If B0 of the RU Index Bitmask subfield is 0, the PPET20/16 and PPET8 subfields are not present in the PPE Thresholds Info field for the RU allocation size corresponding to the RU allocation index 0.
 The RU Index Bitmask subfield shall contain at least one bit equal to 1.
 To indicate nominal packet padding values of 0 µs for all modes, the PPE Thresholds Present subfield and the Common Nominal Packet Padding subfield shall be set to 0 in the EHT Capabilities element (see 35.12 (Nominal packet padding values selection rules) for details).
-If there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, but the PPETx and PPET8 values are present, and the values shall be the same as the PPETx and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.
+If there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPET20/16 and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, while the PPET20/16 and PPET8 values of that RU allocation index shall be the same as the PPET20/16 and PPET8 values of the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.

-The PPE Thresholds Info field contains 6  NSS + 1 bits, where NSS is the value in the NSS field, for every bit in the RU Index Bitmask subfield that is nonzero.
+The PPE Thresholds Info field contains 6  NSSx + 1 bits, where NSSx is the value in the NSSx field, for every bit in the RU Index Bitmask subfield that is nonzero.
 The format of the PPE Thresholds Info field is defined in Figure 9-1002y (PPE Thresholds Info field format).

 B0 B2 B3 B5